benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q175.png)

 _**Q249:**  Any dragon that froze at least once, and fired at least once.
-Any dragon frozen - was frozen by at least 10 dragons, And dragon fired at - was fired at by at least 10 dragons_
+Any dragon frozen - was frozen by at least 10 dragons.
+Any dragon fired at - was fired at by at least 10 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q249.png)

 _**Q250:**  Any dragon that froze at least once, or fired at least once.
-Any dragon frozen - was frozen by at least 10 dragons, And dragon fired at - was fired at by at least 10 dragons_
+Any dragon frozen - was frozen by at least 10 dragons.
+Any dragon fired at - was fired at by at least 10 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q250.png)